 One of my favourite foods to roast is legumes, as they have such lovely starches that are released under heat.
 Cannellini beans are the star of the show when it comes to such starches.
 As they roast they crisp up like crunchy bits on well roasted potatoes.
-Better still, as the beans are tossed through the rest of the vegetables, their starches generously coat everything in their path, creating a lovely textural crust.
+Better still, as the beans are tossed through the rest of the vegetables in this roast pumpkin, beet & cannellini bean salad, their starches generously coat everything in their path, creating a lovely textural crust.

 - 4 people as a side